nd1012/JS-LINQ/README.md

 - `Clear` clears the instance to the initial state (without any data)
 - `DisableStore` disable storing generated items in the array buffer (if it needs to iterate only once)
 - static `ExtendArray` extends the `Array` prototype by a `ToLinqArray` method
+- static `ExtendObject` extends an iterable object with LINQ methods (experimental!)
 - static `From` generates a new instance from an array or a LINQ array

 Some methods will have slightly different parameters (and parameter order) or they won't work exactly as the implementation of .NET.
 This is because JavaScript != .NET, and my goal was to create a lightweight LINQ-like implementation only, but not a 1:1 copy of the original.
 Anyway, all properties and each method, their parameters and return values are documented using common DocComment-blocks above them, so your IDE's context help should be able to support you while typing.